Renown Pictures are delighted to present

 Synopsis: The plans of a publicity agent to put on a charity concert are nearly wrecked by a legal representative who wants to take over a restaurant.

-Britain and we get to see not only inside the trains but the entire experience from that time, from shovelling the coal on the footplate to the comfort
+Directed by Cecil H Williamson.
+Produced by E J Fancey.
+Narrated by Frank Phillips.
+This is a rare short informative film with some superb vintage footage of locomotives and stations in the UK, including Paddington.
+The film details the history of the locomotive in Britain and we get to see not only inside the trains but the entire experience from that time, from shovelling the coal on the footplate to the comfort of the passenger.

-Swing Tease (1940) Directed by Denis Kavanagh.
+Directed by Denis Kavanagh.
 Produced by E J Fancey.
 Stars: Evelyn Dall, Nat Gonella and his Georgians and The Mills Brothers.

 Filmed at Rock Studios, Borehamwood, Hertfordshire, this is a condensed digest of musical acts from the feature Sing As You Swing (1937).